oshaughnessy/sierramountainll/_pages/softball.md

 12U is our Majors division, with full Little League Majors softball rules.

+#### 12U Ground Rules

+- Parent or coach may serve as umpire if no official is available
+- 5 run limit per team per inning

 #### Stealing

 Stealing rules follow those of regular Little League Majors softball.